peterhcharlton/starter-hugo-academic/content/project/SAFER wearables/index.md

 {{< spoiler text="**Study Methodology**" >}}
 # Study Methodology

+## Ethics Approval

+Details of the ethical approvals for the study are available [here](/info/safer_wearables/details/approvals).

 ## Documentation

-Study documentation will be made available in the future.
+Study documentation will be made openly available in an online repository in the future.

 {{< /spoiler >}}